About half-way between the extreme pro

 generation), but Germans,

-Hungarians, Romanians and other Europeans.
+Italians, Hungarians, Romanians and other Europeans.
 They had to be

-dealt with according to war policy, by apprehension, by deportation,
+dealt with according to war policy, by apprehension, by deportation, or

-they had children... and those children were American citizens.
+had children... and those children were American citizens.

-During my initial research into this immense subject, I was bothered
+During my initial research into this immense subject, I was bothered by

-during the war years.
-I found this same sort of historical blank in
+years.
+I found this same sort of historical blank in Japan while I was

-Japan while I was searching for anything dealing with the POW camps
+searching for anything dealing with the POW camps that were in Fukuoka.

-testimonials and photographs, with more being added weekly.)
+with more being added weekly.)

-A great number of books and websites on this topic portray the
+A great number of books and websites on this topic portray the United

-United States Government, especially the military leaders, as racist
+States Government, especially the military leaders, as racist

 masterminds behind the evacuation to relocation centers, or as some